 COVID-19 Response — The Portland Clinic is open and equipped to provide safe, quality care for the community.
 For more information, including vaccination updates, go here >>

-I was born and raised in a small town on the southern Oregon coast and from a young age, dreamed of a career in medicine.
-In pursuit of this goal, I attended the University of Nevada on a track and field scholarship, where I earned my undergraduate degree in Biology.
+I was born and raised in a small town on the southern Oregon coast, and from a young age, I dreamed of a career in medicine.
+In pursuit of this goal, I attended the University of Nevada on a track and field scholarship, and earned my undergraduate degree in biology.
 My time in Nevada was invaluable but the Pacific Northwest will always be home.
-I returned for my Physician Assistant training at Oregon Health & Science University and have lived in Portland ever since.
+I returned for my physician assistant training at Oregon Health & Science University and have lived in Portland ever since.

-No matter the nature of the visit, I aim to foster open communication.
+No matter the nature of a patient’s visit, I aim to foster open communication.
 I’m passionate about providing education and empowering patients to feel comfortable taking an active role in their care.
-I believe in shared decision-making and strive to help each patient achieve personalized goals and ultimately the greatest possible quality of life and health.
+I believe in shared decision-making, and I strive to help each patient achieve personalized goals and, ultimately, the greatest possible quality of life and health.

-When I’m not in the clinic, I can often be found spending time with family and friends, and getting outdoors as much as possible.
-Some of my favorite activities include: travel, hiking, camping, traditional archery, participating in recreational sports leagues, and documenting all of my adventures through photography.
+When I’m not in the clinic, I can often be found spending time with family and friends and getting outdoors as much as possible.
+Some of my favorite activities are: traveling, hiking, camping, traditional archery, participating in recreational sports leagues, and documenting all of my adventures through photography.

-As a fifth generation Oregonian, with my roots firmly planted in Portland, I’m proud to be part of such a respected and long-standing organization.
+As a fifth-generation Oregonian with my roots firmly planted in Portland, I’m proud to be part of such a respected and long-standing organization.
 I am a proponent of team-based medicine and appreciate the collaborative approach that this well-established multispecialty clinic allows.
-I’m honored to be a member of The Portland Clinic team, working together to provide quality healthcare in the community that I love.
+I’m honored to be working with The Portland Clinic team to provide quality health care in the community that I love.

-Please Note: As a Physician Assistant, Amanda will see same-day/overflow patients for other Northeast Clinic physicians.
-Patients cannot choose Amanda as their Primary Care Provider.
+Please note: As a physician assistant, Amanda sees same-day/overflow patients for other Northeast Clinic physicians.
+Patients can’t choose Amanda as their primary care provider.